Kapiti Coast – Guide for Backpackers

 You have now reached the southern end of the Kapiti Coast.
 Congratulations!
 You will be rewarded with, you guessed it, another beach!
 This time, Paekakariki Beach offers some decent surf breaks.

 From Paekakariki, you are close to two recreational parks, Queen Elizabeth Park on the coast and Whareroa Farm inland from the town.
-They are both used for walking, biking and horse riding.
+Both will keep you entertained and amazed with walking, biking and horse riding tracks.
+(Read more about the parks below)!

 Queen Elizabeth Park